Collective farming: Czechoslovakia

 In Czechoslovakia, centralized land reforms after World War I allowed for the distribution of most of the land to peasants and the poor, and created large groups of relatively well-to-do farmers (though village poor still existed).
 These groups showed no support for communist ideals.
 In 1945, immediately after World War II, new land reform started with the new socialist government.
 The first phase involved a confiscation of properties of Germans, Hungarians, and collaborators with the Nazi regime in accordance with the so-called Beneš decrees.
 The second phase, promulgated by so-called Ďuriš's laws (after the Communist Minister of Agriculture), in fact meant a complete revision of the pre-war land reform and tried to reduce maximal private property to 150 ha of agricultural land and 250 ha of any land.

 The third and final phase forbade possession of land above 50 ha for one family.
 This phase was carried out in April 1948, two months after the Communist Party of Czechoslovakia took power by force.
 Farms started to be collectivized, mostly under the threat of sanctions.
 The most obstinate farmers were persecuted and imprisoned.
 The most common form of collectivization was agricultural cooperative (Jednotné zemědělské družstvo, JZD; Jednotné roľnícke družstvo, JRD).
 The collectivization was implemented in three stages (1949–1952, 1953–1956, 1956–1969) and officially ended with the 1960 implementation of the constitution establishing the Czechoslovak Socialist Republic, which made private ownership illegal.

-Many early cooperatives collapsed and were recreated again.
+Many early cooperatives collapsed and were recreated.
 Their productivity was low since they provided tiny salaries and no pensions, and they failed to create a sense of collective ownership; small-scale pilfering was common, and food became scarce.
 Seeing the massive outflow of people from agriculture into cities, the government started to massively subsidize the cooperatives in order to make the standard of living of farmers equal to that of city inhabitants; this was the long-term official policy of the government.
 Funds, machinery, and fertilizers were provided; young people from villages were forced to study agriculture; and students were regularly sent (involuntarily) to help in cooperatives.